SquareGPS/navixy-api/docs/user-api/backend-api/resources/commons/user/password.md

 #### Errors

-* 101 – In demo mode this function disabled - if specified session hash belongs to demo user.
+* 101 – In demo mode this function is disabled — if the specified session hash belongs to the demo user.
 * 245 – New password must be different - if `old_password` = `new_password`.
 * 248 – Wrong password - if `old_password` is wrong.
+* 285 – Multi-factor authentication required.